dmd-program/dmd-100/projects/open_design/develop_instructions.md

 Now you will make a set of instructions to teach another person to create and assemble the toy(s) you have designed.

+**Note:** Remember, none of this is fiction.
+You are creating a real instruction manual with everything needed for the end user to do this on their own.
+If you are incorporating templates, they will be printing those templates out from your instructions.

 ## Document requirements

 1. Title of your toy design